SiddhantYerandkar/Picture-gallery-application/README.md

 - Html/Css
 - Javascript

-**NOTE: client folder consist of front-end part and server folder is in which the backend consist pls ignore that for now.
-Further the backend is used to improve and implement more features to the following application.
+NOTE: client folder consist of front-end part and server folder is in which the backend consist pls ignore that for now.
+Further the backend can be used to improve and implement more features to the following application.